All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Also an example of Not Good with Rejection.

 - Stalker with a Crush: Towards poor Shirahoshi; he sent her love letters written on broad-axes and swords.
-Later in the series he throws a freaking ship at her.
+Later in the series, after being rejected, Decken loses it and attempted to throw a colossal ship at her.

-- Verbal Tic: Decken often interjects "I think" into his sentences.
+- Verbal Tic: Decken often interjects "I think so" into his sentences.

 - Villain Team-Up: He refused one with Arlong, citing that he doesn't work under anyone.
 Conversely, he allied himself with Hody Jones, stating that he prefers being able to work alongside someone and be treated as an equal.
 Of course, he threw that out the window the moment Shirahoshi rejected him by throwing the Noah ship at the princess and subsequently Fish-Man Island, knowing that it would kill his allies in the process but not caring in the slightest.

 - Yandere: As if the fact that the person he's infatuated with is much younger than he is isn't already creepy enough, his idea of sending love letters is to throw axes and other weapons at her, weapons that are always dead certain to hit their mark.
 Shirahoshi had to spend ten years in her room just to protect herself from this guy.
-When she rejected him, saying he's not her type, he went apeshit and decided to outright destroy Fishman Island by using his powers to make a ship half the size of Fishman Island crash right into Shirahoshi, and by extension, the island itself all because if he can't have Shirahoshi, NO ONE CAN.
+When she rejected him, saying he's not her type, he loses it and decided to outright destroy Fish-Man Island by using his powers to make a ship half the size of Fish-Man Island crash right into Shirahoshi, and by extension, the island itself all because if he can't have Shirahoshi, NO ONE CAN.